-Brightline Nation's Deadliest Railroad After High Number Of Track Deaths
+Florida's Brightline Railroad Is Nation's Deadliest After High Rate Of Track Deaths

 Officials in Florida are considering legislation aimed at curbing the high number of deaths on the tracks of a new passenger rail line.
 Brightline is a privately owned rail service operating trains between Miami and West Palm Beach.
 In its first two years, more than 40 people have been killed by Brightline trains on tracks and at rail crossings, earning it a designation as the nation's deadliest railroad.